"

 Pay attention to the English translations for these Russian sentences.

 Note that the verb учи́ться means to study or be a student in general.
-It is not used to talk about what you study.
+It is NOT used to talk about what you study.

 Вы у́читесь или работаете?